iconara/dot_profile_printer/README.md

 ## Requiremets

-JRuby 1.6+.
+JRuby 1.6+. _1.7.0 is not supported_, the 1.6 and 1.7 profiler printer APIs are not compatible, but making a 1.7 compatible version isn't hard and I'll do that as soon as I can.

 You also need [GraphViz](http://graphviz.org/), or another compatible tool such as [CanViz](http://canviz.org), to render the graphs.
 GraphViz can be installed with Homebrew, apt, yum or be downloaded from [graphviz.org](http://graphviz.org/).

 ## The long version